K0milj/K0milj/README.md

 ## I'm a Student, Developer, and Teacher!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently teachng programming in a prive IT school here in Belgrade
-- 👯 I’m looking to work with a team good developers
+- 👯 I’m looking to expand my JS knowledge
 - ⚡ Fun fact: I love to play video games and travel

 ### Connect with me: